2 days in Victoria: The ultimate guide to the best things to do in BC’s capital13 min read

 1 Day in Victoria

-If you’re short on time, a single day in Victoria can still offer a packed schedule of must-see sights.
-However, it’s unlikely you’ll be able to fit everything in.
-Focus on the key attractions, such as the Malahat Skywalk, Butchart Gardens, a stroll along the Inner Harbour, and Fisherman’s Wharf.
-You can also enjoy a classic afternoon tea and finish the day with fish and chips at sunset.
+If you’re pressed for time, a single day in Victoria can still pack in a lot of highlights.
+While you won’t be able to see everything, focus on the must-visit spots like the Malahat Skywalk, Butchart Gardens, a stroll along the Inner Harbour, and Fisherman’s Wharf.
+Be sure to enjoy a classic afternoon tea and wrap up the day with fish and chips at sunset.
+With careful planning, you can hit the city’s top attractions, but be prepared for a fast-paced experience.

 2 Days in Victoria